dlotterman/metal_code_snippets/documentation_stage/byoos.md

     - Run the VMDK or image as a VM on Metal, this is easy with tools like [ncb](https://github.com/dlotterman/metal_code_snippets/tree/main/virtual_appliance_host/no_code_with_guardrails)

-## Things that make `custom_ipxe` with Equinix Metal hard
+## Challenges that make `custom_ipxe` with Equinix Metal hard

-These are the challenges your BYOS Rube Goldberg machine **MUST** overcome.
+These are the obstacles your BYO-OS Rube Goldberg machine **MUST** overcome.
 If you do not have an understanding of how your machine handles each one of these challenges, slow down and get sanity.

 ### Video / Keyboard / Mouse - Input / Output / Console